sailTo/homework/essay note.md

    3. Heterogeneous Data Modalities.
 Compare with traditional transfer learning, witch transfers knowledge between domains of the same data modality; the smart city build on heterogeneous data with diverse formats.
 ### What to transfer?
 1. cross-modality: Use data modalities collected from existing services to learn the patterns in the new data modality of the targeted service. *e.g* taxi$\rightarrow$ ride-sharing cars.
 Users’ social posts and activities can be seen as useful proxies of urban dynamics.
-2. cross-city: Using
+2. cross-city: Using the different area of known c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MjMxMDY5OCwzMDgyODI2MTAsMTc1OD
-M5NDg3OSwtMTgyMjc0NTg5OSwxMzA0Mjk0MzIxLDE0MTgzMzg5
-NzgsNDk3MTc1MTY2LDI5NTY5NTk3NCw1NTQ3NzMzMDddfQ==
+eyJoaXN0b3J5IjpbLTE3MDI5MjA3MzIsLTI1MjMxMDY5OCwzMD
+gyODI2MTAsMTc1ODM5NDg3OSwtMTgyMjc0NTg5OSwxMzA0Mjk0
+MzIxLDE0MTgzMzg5NzgsNDk3MTc1MTY2LDI5NTY5NTk3NCw1NT
+Q3NzMzMDddfQ==
 -->